 Finally, you will get the automatic number, as shown in the image below.

 The Fill Series feature provides you with a lot more control over your datasheet than the Fill Handle.
 You can do the operation both for the column and the rows.
-To do so, follow the steps below.
+Follow the steps below to create a number sequence in Excel without dragging.

 - We use the same dataset.
 To use the Fill Series method, first, insert 1 in your cell from where you want to start the auto number.
 Then go to the Home tab >> click on the Fill option>> and select Series.